(A) SIGNIFICANT ACCOUNTING POLICIES:

 A] Non Linked Business

-(ii) Listed Redeemable Preference Shares, where the book value is more than the face value, the premium is amortized on a straight line basis over the balance period of holding/maturity and are valued at amortised cost if last quoted price (not later than 30 days prior to valuation date), is higher than amortised cost.
+(ii) Listed Redeemable Preference Shares, where the book value is more than the face value, the premium is amortized on a straight line basis over the balance period of holding/maturity and is valued at amortised cost if last quoted price (not later than 30 days prior to valuation date), is higher than amortised cost.
 Provision for diminution is made if market value is lower than amortised cost.

 Unlisted Redeemable Preference Shares where the book value is more than the face value, the premium is amortised on a straight line basis over the balance period of holding/maturity and are valued at amortised cost less provision for diminution.